r4venmane/Test-MyDFIR/README.md

 My immediate goal is to land my first role in cybersecurity and start gaining hands-on experience in the field.
 I'm eager to apply what I’ve learned in real-world scenarios and contribute to building secure systems from the ground up.
 My portfolio showcases the knowledge and skills I've developed on my journey so far.

-My Onjective is to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My Objective is to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]